 In this activity, students should be paired up with a partner.
 Each partner chooses a fictional character they will role-play.
 The character can be from any type of fiction, for example, movies, comic books, or works of literature.

 Partners must prepare and write up a series of interview questions for their partner’s fictional character.

 Partners take turns interviewing each other while the interviewee is in character.

-This is a great way to bring a bit of drama into the classroom, but if you want to emphasize the writing aspect of the activity, you can set the students the task of writing up the interview in the style of a magazine feature article.
+This is a great way to bring a bit of drama into the classroom, but if you want to emphasize the writing aspect of the activity, you can set the students up the interview in the style of a magazine feature article.
 This will require the student to weave some narrative writing around the back and forth of the questions and answers of the interview.

 So, there we have it.
 9 engaging activities to kick start the writing process at the start of the school year.